silverprize/thrift-tutorial/README.md

 thrift-tutorial
 ===============

-To provide how to install and service example and etc
+To provide how to install and to make service and etc